Validator-POSTHUMAN/contributions/UX.md

 ## Videos (UX logo in video, and links on UX in description of video)

-- I mentioned Umee in my video [Main trends of 2022](https://youtu.be/sV06GV5EBOE)
+- I mentioned UX in my video [Main trends of 2022](https://youtu.be/sV06GV5EBOE)
-- I mentioned Umee in my video [What is the difference between CEX and DEX?](https://youtu.be/wKQ7NyRD4ZQ)
+- I mentioned UX in my video [What is the difference between CEX and DEX?](https://youtu.be/wKQ7NyRD4ZQ)
-- I mentioned Umee in my video [Where is the "cash-button"?](https://youtu.be/WbNzvL4RLV4)
+- I mentioned UX in my video [Where is the "cash-button"?](https://youtu.be/WbNzvL4RLV4)

 ## Community Development